Online Multi-modal Root Cause Identification in Microservice Systems

-\nop{Despite their outstanding performance, most of these approaches are designed for the offline setting and could not be naturally implemented online due to their high time complexity for detecting root causes in real-world microservice systems.
-To address this issue, \citep{wang2023incremental} introduces online root cause analysis by decoupling the state-invariant and state-dependent information and incrementally updating the causal graph; \citep{DBLP:conf/kdd/0005LYNZSP22} constructs a causal Bayesian network with the knowledge of system architecture and a descendant adjustment technique for the potential bias towards new data. \nop{However, these online RCA approaches~\citep{DBLP:conf/kdd/0005LYNZSP22, wang2023incremental} are limited in handling single-modality data and the system failures like ``Database Query Failures'' can easily evade from being detected by these approaches.} However, these online RCA approaches~\citep{DBLP:conf/kdd/0005LYNZSP22, wang2023incremental} are limited in handling single-modal data.
-For instance, \citep{wang2023incremental}
+Despite significant advances, most of these approaches are designed for offline use and face challenges with real-time implementation in microservice systems due to high computational demands.
+To address this, Wang \textit{et al.}~\citep{wang2023incremental} introduced an online RCA method that decouples state-invariant and state-dependent information and incrementally updates the causal graph.
+Li \textit{et al.}~\citep{DBLP:conf/kdd/0005LYNZSP22} developed a causal Bayesian network that leverages system architecture knowledge to mitigate potential biases toward new data.
+However, these online RCA methods are limited to handling single-modal data.

-\zc{Add more details: which single-modality data have been used, e.g., metrics or time series data.
-Any paper uses log only?}}

 Recently, multi-modal data, such as system metrics and logs, are commonly collected from microservice systems, revealing the complex nature of system failures~\citep{DBLP:conf/www/ZhengCHC24}.
 For instance, failures such as ``Database Query Failures'' might be overlooked if only system metrics are considered, whereas issues like ``Disk Space Full'' are more effectively identified through combined analysis of metrics and logs.
 This underscores the importance of using multi-modal data for a thorough understanding of system failures.
-By integrating information from various sources, we can detect the abnormal patterns of system failures that might not be evident when analyzing single-modal data.
+By integrating information from various sources, we can detect the abnormal patterns of system failures that is evident when analyzing single-modal data.

-\nop{Recently, multi-modal data are usually collected from microservice systems as various data types (\textit{e.g.}, system metrics and system logs), which can reveal the multifaceted nature of system failures~\citep{DBLP:conf/www/ZhengCHC24}.
-For example, certain failures like ``Database Query Failures'' might be easily ignored if only system metrics are examined, while other issues such as ``Disk Space Full'' can be more effectively identified through the combined analysis of system metrics and logs.
-This highlights the necessity of leveraging multi-modal data for a comprehensive understanding of system failures.
-By integrating information from diverse sources, we can uncover hidden abnormal patterns of system failures that might be obscured in single-modality data.}